 A more detailed constitution was prepared and eventually ratified in 1999, and further minor revisions followed.
-The latest version was approved in 2009.
+The latest version was approved in 2013 and added the position of Patron to the Executive, with Malcolm Stansfield being elected to this new role.

 Funding of IFMA was particularly difficult in the early years and relied heavily on sponsorship arrangements by the host countries and personal contacts of the Executive Committee members.
-Personal subscription to IFMA were tried in the early years, and apart from some support in Illinois USA, met with little success.
-The numerous currencies and the expense of converting small amounts into £ sterling, made the operation unviable, and the Association carried on with practically no funds for several years.
+Personal subscriptions to IFMA were tried in the early years but were not successful.
+The numerous currencies, and the expense of converting small amounts into £ sterling, made the operation unviable, and the Association carried on with practically no funds for several years.
 Some Congresses donated surplus balances to the Association, but it was not until the 10th and 11th Congresses in the UK and Canada respectively that the Association had any significant reserves.
-Even then these were not sufficient to support necessary Executive travel to potential host countries to firm up the Congress arrangements.
-Subsequently the Irish organisers of the 16th Congress provided much needed additional funds.
+Even then these were not sufficient for Executive travel to potential host countries to firm up Congress arrangements.

-The 10th Congress in the UK in 1995 provided the first significant funds for IFMA, the money having been voted by the British Organising Committee of the Institute of Agricultural Management.
-The Canadian Organisers of the Calgary Congress in 2007 augmented these funds, so that it was then possible to provide a pump priming loan of £5000 to future Congress Organisers.
+The 10th Congress in the UK in 1995 provided the first significant funds for IFMA, the money having been donated by the British Organising Committee of the Institute of Agricultural Management.
+The Canadian Organisers of the Calgary Congress in 1997 augmented these funds, which enabled a pump priming loan of £5000 to future Congress Organisers.
 This proved hugely beneficial to those willing to host a Congress.
+Subsequently the organisers of the 16th Congress in Ireland, and the 18th Congress in New Zealand, provided further much needed additional funds.

-The International Journal of Farm Management
+The Journal of International Farm Management (JIFM)

-An International Journal of Farm Management was envisaged very early in the development of the Association.
-Several papers were commissioned at nil cost, and 2 volumes of the journal were produced.
+An "International Journal of Farm Management" was envisaged very early in the development of the Association.
+Several papers were commissioned at nil cost, and 2 volumes of hard copy issues of the journal were produced.
 However the logistics of posting these issues to an international audience, which was in a continuous stage of fluctuation, and receiving the appropriate subscription for the journal, proved insuperable for the meagre staff resources of IFMA.
 It was not until the internet came along, and a website was produced that the worthwhile production of the journal became a reality.
-It also required the activities of a dedicated editor to make this happen - a role which John Gardner in New Zealand fills admirably.
+It also required the activities of a dedicated editor to make this happen - a role which John Gardner from Massey University in New Zealand filled admirably between 2005 and 2011.
+The JIFM was available with free access to all visitors to the website.